Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Can be enabled/disabled during gameplay.

 ► Conflicts:
-  Incompatible with other mods that modify light source fuel.
+  Incompatible with other mods that modify light source fuel (Eternal Fire by Digitalroot, FuelEternal by Marf, TorchesEternal by Xenofell, TorchesEternal by wildbill22).
   Incompatible with other mods that modify build piece costs.
   Compatible with mods that add new light sources.
 This will make them permanent, but will not modify their build costs.
+  This config is automatically disabled if the above mods are detected.

 ======================= [Build Pieces] =========================